nargesbh/house-price-prediction/README.md

 5. Run the Jupyter notebooks or Python scripts to execute the code for data preprocessing, analysis, and model training.
 ## Data Preprocessing

-In the data preprocessing phase, we handle missing values, encode categorical features using one-hot encoding, and normalize the data using the MinMaxScaler from scikit-learn.
-We also handle outliers and perform feature engineering when necessary.
+In the data preprocessing phase, I handle missing values, encode categorical features using one-hot encoding, and normalize the data using the MinMaxScaler from scikit-learn.
+I also handle outliers and perform feature engineering when necessary.

 ## Exploratory Data Analysis

-In this section, we explore the dataset visually by creating scatter plots, box plots, and correlation matrices to gain insights into the relationships between different features and the target variable (SalePrice).
+In this section, I explore the dataset visually by creating scatter plots, box plots, and correlation matrices to gain insights into the relationships between different features and the target variable (SalePrice).

 ## Modeling

-We experiment with multiple machine learning models, including linear regression, polynomial linear regression, decision trees, random forests, and neural networks.
-We perform hyperparameter tuning and cross-validation to optimize the model's performance.
+I experiment with multiple machine learning models, including linear regression, polynomial linear regression, decision trees, random forests, and neural networks.
+I perform hyperparameter tuning and cross-validation to optimize the model's performance.

 ## Results

-Here are some of the results achieved in our project:
+Here are some of the results achieved in my project:

 - **Linear Regression**:
   - Accuracy on test data: 67,212.67